vickyjodie/Credit-Risk-Modelling/README.md

 Disclaimer:

-The dataset can't be uploaded because has big size more than 200 mb.
+The dataset can't be uploaded in github because has big size more than 200 mb.
 Link to see dataset: https://drive.google.com/file/d/1d3q3zaOxFNhVCtfAHbvOJhKSt_0HfpAQ/view?usp=share_link